Morkahja/roar/README.md

 ## Emotes Used

-The ROAR addon draws from the following built‑in emotes when a trigger fires:
+The ROARR addon draws from the following built‑in emotes when a trigger fires:

 * **/roar** – Fierce shout.
 * **/charge** – Dynamic charge‑up animation.